kpoxo6op/cv/cv.md

 - Developed and maintained Octopus Deploy pipelines and configuration to ensure reliable software deployments.
-- Updated and maintained the deployment pipeline to ensure consistent and reliable software deployments, providing guidance to ensure smooth transitions and adoption.
+- Provided support to developers for deployment across various environments and assisted the operations team with release troubleshooting.
+- Influenced the adoption of new practices and technologies while streamlining company processes to reduce constraints and handovers, enhancing operational efficiency.

 #### Achievements